 How to compare home and contents insurance policies

-Another area to look out for is the extent to which you’re covered for potential damage to your possessions.
-You’re likely to find that insurance providers will implement a cap on their policies for the maximum they’ll be able to reimburse you for if you make a claim on any contents.
-If you have a few items that are of particular value, you’ll probably want to look for an insurer whose maximum value coverage extends closer to its actual value.
+Another area to look out for is cover for damage to your possessions.
+You’re likely to find that there's a cap on the maximum you can claim under contents coverage.
+If you have a items that are particularly valuable, you’ll probably want to look for insurers with higher caps.

-This is one of the easier ways to compare home and contents insurance policies, but that makes it no less valid.
-Finding the right insurance policy price-wise can save you a considerable amount in the long run, particularly when you’re covering something as long-standing and permanent as your home.
-You should try to give coverage and cost as equal a balance as you can in the comparison process, as good coverage for an exorbitant price, as well as cheap insurance for poor coverage, should be avoided where possible.
-Savvy’s comparison tools are designed to do just that, so these will come in handy for you.
+Finding the right policy at the right price can save you plenty in the long run.
+You should try to give coverage and cost as equal a balance as you can in the comparison process.
+Good coverage for an exorbitant price, as well as cheap insurance for poor coverage, should be avoided where possible.

 The optional extras you should look for on your home and contents insurance policy